 Vancouver to Whistler: 162 kilometers

 One of the best drives in the world, the Sea to Sky Highway 99 shows off coastal British Columbia at its absolute finest.
-This beautiful roadway between Vancouver and Whistler winds its way below cliffs of coast mountains past Horseshoe Bay and along the deep blue Howe Sound fjord, past waterfalls, provincial parks, rivers, mountains, towns and attractions.
+This beautiful roadway between Vancouver and Whistler begins in downtown Vancouver.
+It winds its way through Stanley Park, West Vancouver and Horseshoe Bay.
+Then along the deep blue Howe Sound fjord, past waterfalls, provincial parks, temperate rainforests and attractions.
+The Sea to Sky drive makes for a perfect day trip from Vancouver.

-Stop for a visit and pan for gold at the Britannia Beach Mine Museum, admire the spray of Shannon Falls, then take a ride up the Sea to Sky Gondola north of Squamish for an interpretive hike with a First Nations guide.
-The views of Howe Sound, the Stawamus Chief, and Sky Pilot mountain from the Sea to Sky’s suspension bridge and viewing deck are unforgettable.
+Stop for a visit and pan for gold at the Britannia Beach Mine Museum.
+Admire the spray of Shannon Falls, then take a ride up the Sea to Sky Gondola north of Squamish for an interpretive hike.
+Experience Indigenous culture with a First Nations tour guide.
+The views of Howe Sound, the Stawamus Chief, and coastal mountain peaks from the suspension bridge and viewing deck are unforgettable.

-Whistler’s small-town mountain vibe offer something for everyone in every season, whether it’s epic skiing and riding in winter, or hiking, mountain biking or swimming in Lost Lake in summertime.
-Plus there’s no shortage of fine or casual dining for romantic dinners or family feasts whether it’s in the Village or in Creekside.
+Whistler’s small-town mountain vibe offer something for everyone in every season.
+Whether it’s epic skiing and riding in winter, or hiking, mountain biking or swimming in Lost Lake in summertime.
+And there’s no shortage of fine or casual dining for romantic dinners or family feasts whether it’s in Whistler Village or in Creekside.

 Note: You can do the Sea to Sky Highway drive return-trip in one day.